Community > Clifton Park Sports Leagues, Teams & Clubs

 Lacrosse

-Another local favorite is lacrosse, a game left over from the American Indians who once populated the Capital Region.
-The nearby town of Shenendehowa has a Youth Lacrosse Club that targets school children from 1st all the way to 12th grade.
+Another local favorite is lacrosse, a game played by Native Americans who once populated the Capital Region.
+The Shenendehowa Lacrosse Club welcomes school children from Kindergarten through 6th grade.
 Teams and divisions are separated by gender and age and play year-round.
-The spring is dedicated to younger boys and girls, and the summer and fall feature two travel teams, regular and senior, open to all players who meet the age requirements.
-During the winter, lacrosse players who want to keep in shape can participate in indoor "skills and drills" and indoor tournaments for older players.
+During the winter, lacrosse players in grades 7 - 12 who want to keep in shape can participate in indoor "skills and drills" and indoor tournaments.

-Some of us prefer frozen water, and for that interest there is the Clifton Park Youth Hockey Association.
-There are three divisions, based on age, mostly for younger children (including girls) to learn before they go on to high school or college level hockey.
+Some of us prefer frozen water, and for that there is the Clifton Park Youth Hockey Association.
+There are three divisions, based on age, mostly for younger children to learn before they go on to high school or college level hockey.

-Where to Play Sports In & Around Clifton Park
+Where to Watch Sports In & Around Clifton Park